localtracker/pyrobe/README.md

 You can capture more probe requests by:

 	1. Run pyrobe.py
-	2. Open a channel hopping deauth utility like "wifijammer.py" and let it rip till the list stops updating.
+	2. Open a channel hopping deauth utility like "wifijammer.py" and let it rip.
 	3. Tons more probe requests!

-By studying these probe requests and querying them against **wigle.net** for known SSID locations, you can find out where your target has been and other useful information.
+By studying these probe requests and querying them against **wigle.net** for known SSID locations, you can use these findings to create a character profile.

 _I am not liable as to how this script/information would be used._